Anthony Worth: Career

 Having worked as a farm labourer in Iowa, a waiter and a London tour guide, Worth spent three years as a farm management consultant in Victoria (Australia) before returning to England in 1968 to manage his family's farming company in Holbeach Marsh, which now farms some 4,500 acres of silt land and produces entirely arable crops.

-Worth served as Chairman of South Holland Internal Drainage Board, as a member of the executive committee of The Association of Drainage Authorities, as a member of the Anglian Region Flood Defence Committee and as Chairman of the Welland & Nene Local Defence Committee of the Environment Agency.
+Worth served as Chairman of South Holland Internal Drainage Board, as a member of the executive committee of the Association of Drainage Authorities, as a member of the Anglian Regional Flood Defence Committee and as Chairman of the Welland & Nene Local Defence Committee of the Environment Agency.

 He was a former President of the Lincolnshire Agricultural Society and was also a member of the National Executive Committee and Board of the Country Land and Business Association, a member of the Board of Governors of the University of Lincoln and Chairman of the Lincolnshire Probation Board from 1999 to 2001.
 He was also for five years Chairman of the European Initiative for the Promotion of Sustainable Agriculture (EISA).

-What defined the last years of his life was realising his vision to create a lasting memorial to RAF Bomber Command in Lincolnshire.
-What started for him as a county memorial grew into something international in every way, emphasising the shared sacrifice and suffering of the bombing war, 1939–1945.
+In the last years of his life, Worth worked on creating a lasting memorial to RAF Bomber Command in Lincolnshire.
+The memorial emphasises the shared sacrifice and suffering of bombing campaigns globally during the Second World War.
 The International Bomber Command Centre in Lincoln is his lasting legacy.